• Skip to primary navigation

 - Use a large spoon or an electric mixer with the beater attachment to blend the yolks into the batter.
 Set aside.

 - Use an electric mixer with the whisk attachment, or a hand-held whisk to whip the whites just until stiff peaks form.
-Immediately add the whites to the bowl with the batter and whisk just until it’s well incorporated.
+Immediately add the whites to the bowl with the peanut butter mixture and fold them in.
+Once the whites are about halfway mixed in, add the chocolate and continue to mix just until everything is blended evenly.

 - Very quickly, spoon batter into the paper cups in the muffin tins — filling them about ¾ of the way up.

-Okay, obviously there are not rules as to when to serve anything -- it's totally your call.
+Okay, obviously there are no real rules as to when to serve something -- it's totally your call.
 I just like to offer ideas . . .

-• These protein-packed muffins can be a great power breakfast with your morning coffee.
+• These protein-packed peanut butter banana muffins can be a great power breakfast with your morning coffee.

 • They would also make for a great afternoon snack -- or really, an "anytime" snack!